Real person fiction

 Real person fiction or real people fiction (RPF) is a genre of writing fan fiction, but featuring celebrities or other real people.

-Before the term "real person fiction" (or "real people fiction") came into common usage, fans came up with a variety of terms, which are still used for specific genres or cultural practices in the RPF community; for example, bandfic, popslash, or actorfic.
-The genre includes stories about actors, athletes, comedians, historical figures, musicians, YouTubers, newsworthy people, and reality show contestants among others, as well as fiction about the fans themselves.
+Before the term "real person fiction" came into common usage, fans came up with a variety of terms, which are still used for specific genres or cultural practices in the RPF community; for example, bandfic, popslash, or actorfic.
+The genre includes stories about actors, athletes, comedians, historical figures, musicians, YouTubers, newsworthy people, and reality show contestants, among others, as well as fiction about the fans themselves.